luminaxster/swe432tomcat/README.md

 web: target\bin\webapp.bat
 ```

+#Troubleshooting Application Errors

-**Note:** If you are Windows user, do not push your Procfile to your remote repo.
+If you are Windows user, do not push your Procfile to your remote repo.
 That would cause the following error:
 ```ShellSession
 "targetbinwebapp not found" error and then an "app crashed" error with code H10 ...
 ```